Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

 \subsection{Dense Retrieval Methods}

-One of the biggest benefits of neural retrieval methods is to move away from the sparse representations to dense representations, which is able to capture semantic meanings of input texts for better relevance evaluation.
+One of the biggest benefits of neural retrieval methods is to move away from sparse representations to dense representations, which is able to capture semantic meanings of input texts for better relevance evaluation.
 As shown in Figure \ref{fig:dual_encoder}, dense retrieval models usually have dual-encoder architecture, also called Siamese network~\cite{bromley1994signature}, which consists of twin networks that accept distinct inputs (queries and documents) and learn standalone dense embeddings for them independently.
-Then, the learned dense representations are fed into a matching layer, which is often implemented via a simple similarity function, to produce the final relevance score.
-Formally, given a query $q \in X$ and a document $d \in Y$, we consider a two-tower retrieval model that consists of two encoder functions, $\phi: X \rightarrow \mathbb{R}^{k_1}$ and $\psi: Y \rightarrow \mathbb{R}^{k_2}$, which map a sequence of tokens in $X$ and $Y$ to their associated embeddings $\phi(q)$ and $\psi(d)$, respectively.
-The scoring function $f: \mathbb{R}^{k_1} \times \mathbb{R}^{k_2} \rightarrow \mathbb{R}$ is then defined to calculate the matching score between the query embedding(s) and the document embedding(s):
+Then, the learned dense representations $\phi(q)$ and $\psi(d)$ are fed into a matching layer $f$, which is often implemented via a simple similarity function, to produce the final relevance score.
+To support the online serving, the learned dense representations are often indexed and searched via approximate nearest neighbor (ANN) algorithms~\cite{chen2018sptag, johnson2019billion}.